-What is being done to minimize the risk of using dirty surgical instruments or surgical instruments suspect of being sterile on a case?
-The sophistication of surgical instruments has increased over the years and as a result, hospitals must take a closer look at the efficiency of their sterile processing department (SPD).
-Typically the more sophisticated the instrument the more extensive the cleaning and sterilization process.
-Proper cleaning of surgical instruments is not a straightforward task, rather a more complicated process involving multiple parties.
+What is being done to minimize the risk of using dirty or unsterile surgical instruments?
+The sophistication of surgical instruments has increased over the years, and as a result, hospitals must take a closer look at the efficiency of their sterile processing department (SPD).
+Typically, the more sophisticated the instrument, the more extensive the cleaning and sterilization process.
+Proper cleaning of surgical instruments is not a straightforward task; rather, it is a more complicated process involving multiple parties.

 How does this impact healthcare organizations, surgical staff, and patients?

 Regularly auditing current systems and processes related to cleaning surgical instruments is critical to patient safety.
-There is a clear rise in nationally reported incidents where improperly cleaned instruments were used on multiple patients exposing them to the risk of Surgical Site Infection (SSI).
+There is a clear rise in nationally reported incidents where improperly cleaned instruments were used on multiple patients, exposing them to the risk of a surgical site infection (SSI).

 Cleaning Surgical Instruments

 Not only does improper cleaning and disinfection of surgical instruments impact patient safety, but it also puts healthcare organizations at great financial risk.
 While there are many steps that can be taken to reduce such risk, below are three main points to consider implementing.

 The focus to date has been on SPD decontamination practices and not necessarily the proper reporting on errors made in the department.

 2. Effective cleaning of instruments at point of use (POU).

 This has proven to be a key component of ensuring instruments are successfully cleaned in SPD.